We’re about two weeks away from the 50-year anniversary of one of the most famous quotes in American political history.

 Finding staunch Dooley supporters at this point is about as easy as finding beachfront property in Knoxville.

 The 44-13 blowout loss to Alabama last week was ugly, although the Crimson Tide have made a living of doing that to teams.
-Still, the scene in Neyland Stadium those past four or five minutes Saturday was reminiscent of Phillip Fulmer’s last game against Alabama in 2008.
+Still, the scene in Neyland Stadium those last four or five minutes Saturday was reminiscent of Phillip Fulmer’s last game against Alabama in 2008.

 A sea of crimson was about all that remained to see the Vols kick a garbage-time field goal from the 3-yard line with just under four minutes to play.